Housing is a human right.

 Australia has one of the most expensive housing markets in the world.

-Rents increased an average of 10% in 2021, and a further 10% in 2022, with huge rent rises continuing into 2023 and 2024.
-But this isn’t a new problem, rents have been rapidly increasing for years, and Adelaide’s got one of the tightest rental markets in the country, with a vacancy rate of less than 1%.
+Rents increased an average of 10% in 2021, and a further 10% in 2022, with huge rent rises continuing into 2023 and 2024 and 2025, well above increases to incomes.
+SA rents have increased 52% since COVID, and Adelaide’s got one of the tightest rental markets in the country, with a vacancy rate of less than 1%.

-There are over 7,000 people homeless in SA, and over 15,000 on the public housing waiting list, with over 3,000 of those people on Category 1.
+There are over 7,000 people homeless in SA, and almost 14,000 on the public housing waiting list, with over 3,000 of those people on Category 1.

 This is unfortunately not surprising, when the state government has sold over 20,000 public homes over the last 2 decades to private buyers or investors.
-And to make matters worse, there are currently 86,000 privately owned homes that ae vacant in SA, with no reason aside from the whim of investors.
+And to make matters worse, there are estimated to be thousands of empty homes that may be vacant in SA, according to the 2021 Census, for no reason aside from the whim of investors.

 It’s been great times for landlords and investors, with huge, generous tax reductions like the ‘Negative Gearing’ and the ‘Capital Gains’ concessions, that not only cost us billions of dollars, but have contributed directly to this runaway housing market.